camba063/akaunting/README.md

 Follow the setup wizard and select option to redirect http to https.
 **NOW**
 > sudo docker-compose up -d

 from repo root directory.

+Now the tricky part.
+First add back in the ProxyPass sections to the host apache virtualhost files.
+See examples in "host_apache_sites" folder for reference.

+Now we need certs for our container.
+The docker-compose.yml files specifies volumes to persist these certs once created.
+Docker will not allow us to just ask for certs with apache like the host.
+We must accept dns challenges then get certs through apache.

+### Step 1.
+Get your running container name:
+> sudo docker container ls

+> sudo docker exec -it <your_container_name> /bin/bash

+Now that we are executing commands inside the container we will validate certs using DNS.
+> certbot -d yourdomain.com --manual --preferred-challenges dns certonly

+You will be asked to create a txt record at your domain host.
+Create the record and wait a little while before continuing with the process.
+The domain must match exactly the domain validated on host.

+Now, while still in container a normal apache validation should work:
+> sudo certbot --apache -d www.yourdomain.com

+So what happens if you shut down the container?
+Well, the certs are safe in our volume, but you will have to run
+> sudo certbot --apache -d www.yourdomain.com

+from within the container and select option to reisntall existing certs.

+Thats it!
+If this doesn't work for you or you know of a better way please let me know.